AI Infrastructure Cost Management — Platform Operations

 Key Points for Internal Developer Platform Design

-- An IDP is a product, not a project — it requires product management, user research, and iterative delivery
+- An IDP is a product, not a project.
+It requires product management, user research, and iterative delivery.

 - Layer architecture: developer interface (portal/CLI), integration layer (APIs/webhooks), resource layer (infrastructure primitives)

-- Build the thinnest possible platform that solves real friction — resist building abstractions nobody asked for
+- Build the thinnest possible platform that solves real friction.
+Resist building abstractions nobody asked for.

-- Assemble from existing tools (Backstage, Argo, Crossplane) rather than building from scratch — composition over creation
+- Assemble from existing tools (Backstage, Argo, Crossplane) rather than building from scratch.
+Composition over creation.

 - Measure success by developer adoption rate and time-to-production, not by number of features shipped